microsoft/semantic-kernel/samples/apps/copilot-chat-app/README.md

 1. Build and run the back-end API server
     1. Open a terminal and navigate to `samples/apps/copilot-chat-app/webapi`

-    1. Run `dotnet build` to build the project.

-    1. Run `dotnet run` to start the server.
+    1. Execute `dotnet run` to build and start the server.

     1. Verify the back-end server is responding, open a web browser and navigate to `https://localhost:40443/probe`
        > The first time accessing the probe you may get a warning saying that there is a problem with website's certificate.